adamtrobbins/tristan-mp-v2/README.md

 #### Coding style advices
 Please read this carefully.

-1. We use JS style for naming variables and functions:
+1. We use the following style for naming variables and functions:
     - variables are named lowercase with underscores (`_`) if necessary, e.g.:
         - `my_new_var`;
     - function names start lowercase without underscores and can be continued uppercase, e.g.: